HOME CLOTHES & ACCESSORIESFABRICS & SEWINGGLOSSARY of CLOTHING TERMSBEAUTY & HYGIENEMANNERSSAINTSA WOMAN'S LIFE

 Brooches worn as cloak clasps were of two distinctly differing kinds.

 The first style was a largish ornate single brooch which held the cloak closed at the centre of the throat.
-An example of the single-clasp style can be seen here in the detail of the image at right Virgin and Child from Prague in 1345 - 1350.
-It shows a very large and elaborate gold brooch with gemstones set in a pattern radiating from the centre.
+An example of the single-clasp style can be seen in the detail of the image at right Virgin and Child from Prague in 1345-1350.
+It shows an exceptionally large and elaborate gold brooch with gemstones set in a pattern radiating from the centre.
+Most brooches were substantially smaller than this, but the Virgin Mary is often shown in clothing and dress accessories which were royal, and not a good indication of daily wear.

-The second, which were also usually very ornate, were a jewelled pair of brooches and were used by the wealthy to fasten their mantles.
-These were worn roughly at collarbone height and fastened with a cord which was often shown in artworks and sculptures as being tasselled.
+The second style of cloak clasps, which were also usually very ornate, were a jewelled pair of brooches and were used by the wealthy to fasten their mantles.
+These were worn roughly at collarbone height and fastened with a cord which was often shown in artworks and sculptures as being tasseled.

 The sculpture from the Namburg Cathedral in Germany at left is from the pair Count Eckkhard II and Uta is dated from 1250 and shows a large, jewel set brooch which is joined to a band which runs across the wearer's chest and to another identical brooch on the other side.